 Despite their global availability, whiting tends to be very inexpensive compared to other types of seafood.
 There are several reasons for the low price of whiting fish, which we’ll explore in this article.

 In a nutshell, the low market value of whiting is largely due to high supply and low demand.
-Whiting is easy to catch in large quantities but does not have a strong consumer following, even in countries where it is fished.
+Whiting is easy to catch in large quantities, but does not have a strong consumer following, even in countries where it is fished.

 While tasty, it has less meat than higher-value fish.
 Processing whiting into fillets is also relatively easy and low-cost compared to many species.
 The combination of these factors keeps prices for fresh and frozen whiting consistently low.